Chilanga Cement

 Chilanga Cement is a company of Zambia.
 Chilanga is principally a cement company, producing cement and cement clinker.
 The company also sales aggregates from a quarry it operates in Chilanga.
-The company is headquartered in Chilanga (Lusaka), Zambia which is close to Lusaka, the national capital.
+The company is headquartered in Chilanga which is close to Lusaka, the national capital.

 History

 The company was founded in 1949, privatized in 1957, nationalized in 1973, and was the first large state-owned company to be privatized (or re-privatized, as it were) in 1994.
 Chilanga Cement was the first company to be listed on the Lusaka Stock Exchange, in 1995.
 The company was the major supplier for the construction of Kariba Dam.

 Operations

 The former Chilanga Cement, now Lafarge Zambia Plc, operates two major facilities, one in Chilanga and one in Ndola.
-The Chilanga (Lusaka) facility had completed the construction and commissioning a new facility in 2008.
+The Chilanga facility had completed the construction and commissioning of a new facility in 2008.

 Chilanga Cement operates 4 depots, one in Mpulungu, the others in Chipata, Kasumbalesa and Livingstone.

 Lafarge Zambia's largest customers are the construction firms engaged on Government projects like construction of roads, dams and bridges.
 The company also exports cement and clinker to nearby countries, including The Democratic Republic of Congo (DRC), Malawi, Zimbabwe and Burundi.

 In 2020, the company recorded 225,000 tonnes of Clinker export sales and 740,000 tonnes of Cement sales, 293,000 of which was sold to export markets.